gorbruno/dopseq/README.md

 ## Introduction

-dopseq is a set of tools for reference-based prediction of regions present on chromosomes based on   high-throughput sequencing data generated from isolated (flow sorted or microdissected) chromosomes.
+dopseq is a pipeline for reference-based prediction of regions present on chromosomes based on high-throughput sequencing data generated from isolated (flow sorted or microdissected) chromosomes.
 This project is a reimplementation of https://github.com/ilyakichigin/DOPseq_analyzer.

 Current version includes chromosomal region prediction pipeline:
 - read trimming and qc with cutadapt and fastqc,